 How do I choose an energy-efficient window that will help insulate my home?

-What makes an energy efficient window?
+What makes an energy-efficient window?
 That’s one of the main questions that customers ask us.
 What do you look for?
 One of the most important features of a replacement window is its glazing system—a major component of the unit’s overall energy efficiency.
 Products with “clear” glass are the least efficient, while those with Low-E are much more thermally effective.
-The better performing energy efficient windows are those using Low-E glass with Argon or Krypton gas.
+The better-performing energy-efficient windows are those using Low-E glass with Argon or Krypton gas.
 Perhaps another efficient window product you could consider are some window coverings, this means it’ll be even more likely you reduce the heat leaving your home too.
 This is just one of the many ways to a more energy efficient home.
 If you live outside the area we serve, we recommend searching double glazing companies near me in order to find energy-efficient windows.
 When selecting a replacement window, make sure they have one of these energy-efficient systems: